-Welcome to post 5 in the series: Gene-Testing to Inform ADHD Therapy.
+Welcome to post 5 in the series: Gene-Testing to Inform ADHD Drug Therapy.

-This week’s theme is: You can’t stay warm in the winter, even if your heating system is functioning perfectly, if your house has are air leaks, there is no insulation in the attic, and the windows arern’t caulked.
+This week’s theme is: You can’t stay warm in the winter—even if your heating system is functioning perfectly—if your house has air leaks, there is no insulation in the attic, and the windows aren’t caulked.

-Part 1 provides an overview to the topic of genetic testing as it relates to ADHD medication-response.
+Part 1 provides an overview of genetic testing as it relates to ADHD medication-response.

 Part 2 shares testing results for my husband and me, along with my husband’s personal reactions to our disparate genes.